joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Admin-only UI Elements: A new class, admin-only-feature-element, has been established.

-Project Rebranding: The project is now known as the "LockieMedia Personal and Business Management Service".
+Project Rebranding: The project is now known as the "Lockie Media Platform".
+The user-facing components (Task Manager, Notes, etc.) are referred to as "apps", while administrative components (Admin Panel, Ad Admin) are "services".

 Admin role is defined in Firestore at users/{uid}/appData/userSpecificData.